• Skip to primary navigation

 Instructions

-• Preheat oven to 375° and line two baking sheets with parchment paper.
+• Preheat oven to 375° F and line two baking sheets with (affiliate link) parchment paper.

-• Bake for 9-10 minutes and allow to cool on the baking sheet for about 5 minutes before removing the cookies to cooling rack.
+• Bake for 9-10 minutes or until the cookies are puffy and set.
+Remove the baking sheet from the oven and let the cookies cool on the baking sheet for about 5 minutes before removing the cookies to a cooling rack.

 Nutrition